Illinois LGBTQIA+ Resource Hub

 Hate Crime or Hate Incident

 A hate crime is a criminal act motivated by bias.
-Seeking support is a powerful and courageous step.
 If you encounter hate crimes or bias incidents, you may report them to the Illinois Commission on Discrimination and Hate Crimes.
 Hate crimes and hate incidents can be reported online at https://cdhc.illinois.gov/report-hate.html.
 Making a claim with the ICDHD can result in referrals for physical and mental healthcare, trauma support, victim advocacy services, and legal aid.
 Some cities and counties in Illinois also offer hate crime support services.

 You may also report hate crimes to the Illinois Attorney General.
-You can find more information about filing a hate crime report with the Illinois Attorney General online at Hate Crimes.
+You can find more information about filing a hate crime report with the Illinois Attorney General online at this Attorney General hate crimes complaint website.
 You can also email or call the Attorney General’s Civil Rights Bureau staff at hotline at civilrights@ilag.gov or call the helpline at 1-877-581-3692.

 If you experienced a hate crime and want it investigated by law enforcement, you can contact your local police.
 If you’d like to file a police report or pursue criminal charges for a hate crime, please contact your local police department.